 Here are seven steps that you can take that will help you to provide clarity to both your resources and to your customers.

-- Set a standard in your organization that all work must be assigned, managed and prioritized using tickets and tasks from a project management and help desk software system.
+- Set a standard for your organization that all work must be assigned, managed and prioritized using tickets and tasks from a project management and help desk software system.

 - During the initial stages, have frequent, short one-on-one meetings to review the working list with your IT resources.
 This stage is very important as it sets the tone for the newly adopted working style and helps with the transition of change.